Wings (Malaysian band): Concerts

 Two songs from the album Hukum Karma, namely "Taman Rashidah Utama" and "Misteri Mimpi Syakila", qualified for the finals of the 4th Anugerah Juara Lagu.
-Wings' performance that night, in their first time qualifying for the finals.
+This was Wings' first time qualifying for the finals.
 With those two songs, Wings won second and third place in the best performance category.
-The song Sejati won in the best performance category and third place in the song champion category.
+The song "Sejati" won in the best performance category and third place in the song champion category.